 Because of the variety of content on TikTok, there is something for everyone.
 Whether you are a clothing brand, an app, a service, transportation company, restaurant, in the music industry, or anyone who wants to increase visibility for their products and services, there is a place for you on TikTok.
-Advertisers have neverending trends to capitalize on for the highest reach like TikTok’s daily and dynamic trends, popular music, hashtag challenges, trending dances, and even duets.
+Advertisers have neverending trends to capitalize on for the highest reach like TikTok’s daily and dynamic trends, popular music, TikTok Live, hashtag challenges, trending dances, Stitches, and even duets.

 Something unique about advertising on TikTok is that it is authenticity-driven.
 In comparison to Instagram, where users tend to show off their best selves, TikTok encourages users to be their authentic selves, allowing people to broadcast their style, daily lives, talents, pets, stories, and creations while having the opportunity of going viral.
 Participating in TikTok’s authenticity, rather than mimicking it, will drive your brand to success.
 Your business has the ability to increase awareness and showcase your products and services to users who have never heard of you before; and with the right messaging, increase engagement too.